 As a clinician, one will invariably look after someone with a toxicological problem.
-Whilst more commonplace in the ED or General Practice, it could also occur during ICU, Psychiatry or General Medicine.
+While more commonplace in the ED or general practice, it could also occur during ICU, psychiatry, or general medicine.
 Similar to other presentations, you will often need to seek out expert advice, namely a toxicologist.

-If your hospital doesn’t have an super awesome in-house Toxicology service, then a Poisons Information Centre (or Poisons Control Centre depending on where you are) can connect you with an on-call toxicologist if the receiving specialist in poisons information (or SPI) determines their input is required.
-In Australia, that number is 13 11 26 and it works anywhere in the country, 24/7.
+If your hospital doesn’t have a super awesome in-house Toxicology service, then a Poisons Information Centre (or Poisons Control Centre, depending on where you are) can connect you with an on-call toxicologist if the receiving specialist in poisons information (or SPI) determines their input is required.
+In Australia, that number is 13 11 26, and it works anywhere in the country, 24/7.

 A few years ago, when working as a Toxicology Registrar, I reflected on a few nervous referrals I received (we were all junior once!) and constructed the mnemonic DR TOXIC (in the spirit of ISBAR) as a way of guiding junior doctors in making Toxicology referrals.